ClearPointNZ/community-projects-servo-creature/README.md

 ## Code

 `stepper_controller.py` will rotate the stepper motor when the left/right d-pad buttons are pressed.
-`controller.py` is for reading the xbox controller, not planning on demo-ing this to the kids `stepper.py` is for testing the stepper motor is all hooked up
+`controller.py` is for reading the xbox controller, not planning on demo-ing this to the kids.
+`stepper.py` is for testing the stepper motor is all hooked up